Skip to main content

 • A list of transactions that are currently in the delayed inbox, as described in Transaction lifecycle

-The sequencer publishes each blueprint in two ways:
+The sequencer publishes each block in two ways:

 • It publishes them to EVM nodes, which can consider the transactions final as long as they trust that the sequencer will publish them to layer 1.